 Once an investor clicks on “Run this screen”, the website will provide her with a list of companies whose stocks meet the criteria specified above.

-- Net profit have grown by a compounded annual growth rate (CAGR) of at least 30% for last 10 years.
+- Net profit has grown by a compounded annual growth rate (CAGR) of at least 30% for the last 10 years.

 - Debt to Equity ratio is less than 1 and